Marco87Developer/moneys-2/README.md

 * `symbol`.
 This is symbol used for the currency.

 Thanks to the `StringToCurrencyX` extension (`on String`) makes available the `toCurrency()` method, which allows to determine the `Currency` value from a string.

+## `ExchangeRate` class

+This class stores the rate value in order to convert a money of a currency into a money of another one.

 ## `MoneyTransaction` and `MoneyTransactions` classes